Empty space, drag to resize

 The key to forming logic (or truth) is to find a pattern, that is when an idea holds true with every interaction.

-To get to that point, they make hypothesis about what is unknown.
+To get to that point, they make a hypothesis about what is unknown.

 As they do more testing they update the hypothesis as they received more evidence. e.g "i think it works because of...."